-- 1. Where is My Robot?
+Where is My Robot?
 (10 points)

-- 2. Palindromic Primes (10 points)
+Palindromic Primes (10 points)

-- 3. Perfect Numbers (20 points)
+Perfect Numbers (20 points)

-- 4. Armadillo Air (20 points)
+The Krypton Factor (20 points)

-- 5. Text Formatting (30 points)
+Text Formatting (30 points)

 Where is My Robot?
+(10 points)

 Save in folder named: Robot

 The problem is one of finding the coordinates of the missing Robot.
 The Robot is known to have strted at the Cartesian coordinates of (0,0) and to have made a series of moves as dictated by his input sequence.
 Each step in the input sequence is one of the words north, south, east, and west.
 For an input of east, the Robot moves on unit in the positive x direction and of course no go west the Robot moves on unit in the negative x direction.
 Similarly a movement to the north casues the y value to increase by one while south causes the y value to decrease by one.